 Q: Where did your siblings/parents complete their studies?

 Q: You have xx brothers and sisters, so if your parents’ savings are for all of them, how will they finance you?

 Q: Where do your parents live (if they live in the USA)?

 Q: How will you finance your education funds for 2 years or 3 years?
-(Generally, you have to prove that you can fund the first year of your education, but we suggest that you be prepared with this answer).
+(Generally, you have to prove that you can fund the first year of your education, but we suggest that you be prepared for this question).